Jsparrow/jsparrow.github.io/docs/rules/use-predefined-standard-charset.md

 ## Description

-This rule replaces invocations of[`java.nio.charset.Charset.forName(stringLiteral)`](https://docs.oracle.com/javase/7/docs/api/java/nio/charset/Charset.html#forName(java.lang.String)) which accept a String literal specifying one of the contants in[`java.nio.charset.StandardCharsets`](https://docs.oracle.com/javase/7/docs/api/java/nio/charset/StandardCharsets.html) by the respective Charset constant references.
+An invocation of [`java.nio.charset.Charset.forName(stringLiteral)`](https://docs.oracle.com/javase/7/docs/api/java/nio/charset/Charset.html#forName(java.lang.String)) can be replaced by a reference to one of the contants declared in [`java.nio.charset.StandardCharsets`](https://docs.oracle.com/javase/7/docs/api/java/nio/charset/StandardCharsets.html) if its argument is a String literal which represents one of these constants.

 ## Benefits